DKpdx/Artistry/README.md

 * Heather DePesa - Software Developer
 * Peter Trinh - Software Developer

-## Design
+## Project Design

 Fine Whatever is a web application that allows user to appreciate other user's arts locally and globally.
+By being a user, you can show your appreication to other user's art by liking their art, or you can post your own art to show-off to other user.

 ## Project Diagram